ctm/fantoccini-shiprock/README.md

-[Fantoccini](https://crates.io/crates/fantoccini), in part because it would allow me to play with [Futures](https://crates.io/crates/futures), and [Tokio](https://crates.io/crates/tokio) albeit not the latest greatest.
-I am new to all three of those crates and do not maintain that my code follows best practices, although I haven't yet found better examples.
+[Fantoccini](https://crates.io/crates/fantoccini), in part because it would allow me to play with [Futures](https://crates.io/crates/futures), and [Tokio](https://crates.io/crates/tokio).
+I'm new to all three of those crates and do not claim that my code follows best practices, although I haven't yet found better examples.

+The Leadville Trail 100 (lt100) support is unfinished.
+Athlinks provides overall ranks to people who appear to have not finished.
+I don't know if that's deliberate or if there was some sort of problem that may be fixed in the next few days.
+If I remember, I'll revisit this issue in a couple of weeks.

 I've decided to make a few of my toy projects publicly available, in part because doing so makes me nervous and I like to get out of my